iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 ## My Breakthrough Project

 My salary was still on and off at this time, I didn't know if I would be paid this month or not.
-So I had no choice but to look for some freelancing.
-Because of the blogs, I had people approaching for collaboration so I never had to actually search for a freelance project.
+So I had no choice but to look for some freelancing work.
+Because of the blogs, I had people approaching for collaboration so I never had to actually search for freelance projects.

 As I did more and more work on React Native, I found out that I had a lot of components already built which I was copy-pasting everywhere and tweaking them a little.
 I thoughts why not group them all and create a library flexible enough to work with any freelance project I get.
 I did exactly that.